 - 1. Initial Application.
 An application for a new conditional use shall be processed as a Type III procedure (ARTICLE X.D).
-The application shall meet submission requirements in Section 4.4.300, and the approval criteria contained in ARTICLE XIII.D. - 2.
+The application shall meet submission requirements in subsection C, and the approval criteria contained in subsection D. - 2.
 Modification of Approved or Existing Conditional Use.
 Modifications to approved or existing conditional uses shall be processed in accordance with ARTICLE XV Modifications.